mbmasadeh/VisualStudioCodeSetupCentOS/index.md

 </code></pre>

 <p>Thats it ...!</p>
-to run tyhe visual studio code, open a new terminal and hit down this command
+to run tyhe visual studio code, open a new terminal from the machine GUI and hit down this command
 <pre><code>$ code </code></pre>